Maia Morgenstern: Biography

-Morgenstern has appeared in numerous films, primarily in Romanian language roles.
+Morgenstern has appeared in numerous films, primarily in Romanian-language roles.
 In The Passion of the Christ, she performs a role in Aramaic, but like the other actors in the cast of that film, she simply memorized her lines phonetically.
+She reported that she felt really proud to portray the Virgin Mary.

-Her surname, Morgenstern, means "Morning Star" in German, a title of the Virgin Mary, the character she played in The Passion of the Christ.
+Her surname, Morgenstern, means "Morning Star" in German, is a title of the Virgin Mary, the character she played in The Passion of the Christ.
 Mel Gibson, a devout Traditionalist Catholic, thought this of great significance when casting her.
 In interviews, she has defended The Passion of the Christ against allegations of antisemitism, saying that the high priest Caiaphas is portrayed not as a representative of the Jewish people, but as a leader of the establishment, adding that "Authorities throughout history have persecuted individuals with revolutionary ideas."

 On 29 March 2021, a Romanian man was arrested after Morgenstern received an email stating "I intend to throw her in the gas chamber".